IHCantabria/wiki.IA/wikiIA/sheets/VIRTUAL RIVERSCAPES.md

 Since 2012, IHCantabria has been developing virtual river networks and watersheds, aka **VIRTUAL RIVERSCAPES**, at large spatial scales (e.g., Spain and EU, Uruguay, Chile).
 A virtual riverscape is essentially a digital representation of a watershed’s characteristics, designed to simulate spatially explicit watershed processes.
 It is typically structured as a fluvial network enriched with diverse layers of information, including topography, climate, geology, land use, and land cover, among others.
 It also incorporates data on key anthropogenic pressures affecting freshwater ecosystems, such as organic and industrial pollution, dams, reservoirs, and weirs.
-These virtual watersheds are integrated with ecological datasets from various databases, which are used to train and validate models applied across the entire river network.
+These virtual riverscapes are integrated with ecological datasets from various databases, which are used to train and validate models applied across the entire river network.
 The data span multiple ecosystem dimensions, including abiotic factors (e.g., nutrient levels, hydrological classifications), biodiversity (e.g., species presence, abundance, or biomass), and ecosystem functioning (e.g., river metabolism, organic matter decomposition).

 <figure align="center">